Neil Rasmussen chats with guests at the reception following the 2014 Carlson Lecture - Image credit: Tony Pulsone

 Our alumni are important to us, and we encourage you to maintain your personal and professional ties with EAPS and MIT.

 Take advantage of all the MIT Alumni Association has to offer.
 Register for an Infinite Connection account to use the on-line alumni directory and to set up e-mail forwarding for life.
-Whether you become active in a local MIT club or attend an alumni event in your area, you can remain connected with your peers and intellectually engaged with the Institute.
+Whether you become active in a local MIT club or attend an alumni event in your area, you can remain connected with your peers and intellectually engaged with the Institute and with EAPS.
 Read more about the MIT Alumni Association.